aasantos/GPU_SV/README.md

 # GPU_SV

-Implements sequential and parallel computing for estimating for types of stochastic volatility (SV) models
+Implements sequential and parallel computing four estimating for types of stochastic volatility (SV) models

 The basic SV